Solid-state drive: Controller

 The overall performance of an SSD can scale with the number of parallel NAND chips and the efficiency of the controller.
 For example, controllers that enable parallel processing of NAND flash chips can improve bandwidth and reduce latency.
+The number of flash memory channel increases, the delay of raw flash memory (such as ONFI based NAND flash) decreases, and the bandwidth of raw flash memory increases.

 Micron and Intel pioneered faster SSDs by implementing techniques such as data striping and interleaving to enhance read/write speeds.
 More recently, SandForce introduced controllers that incorporate data compression to reduce the amount of data written to the flash memory, potentially increasing both performance and endurance.

 Wear leveling

 Wear leveling is a technique used in SSDs to ensure that write and erase operations are distributed evenly across all blocks of the flash memory.
 Without this, specific blocks could wear out prematurely due to repeated use, reducing the overall lifespan of the SSD.
 The process moves data that is infrequently changed (cold data) from heavily used blocks, so that data that changes more frequently (hot data) can be written to those blocks.
 This helps distribute wear more evenly across the entire SSD.
 However, this process introduces additional writes, known as write amplification, which must be managed to balance performance and durability.